The district and council fast facts

 - large parts of the district fall within two national parks the Lake District National Park (49% of the land area) and the Yorkshire Dales National Park (14%)

-- the district is divided into 45 electoral wards
+- the district is divided into 45 electoral wards, although the number of wards will reduce to 18 in the local elections on 3 May 2018

 - the resident population is 103,500 (June 2012), but this is increased considerably by national and international visitors.
 (ONS)